The Master of Rasina and Župa

 ABOVE LEFT AND RIGHT: Today, the wavy hillsides around Koznik are covered with meadows, vineyards, and orchards

-“Directly by the entrance to the southwestern tower, in an area no larger than two square meters, archaeologists found a storage room that contained 2.275 pieces of Middle Age arrow heads.
-The pyramid shaped arrow heads, with a thorn for inserting into wooden shafts, were made out of wrought iron.
-All discovered arrow heads are very small in size; their dimensions range from 2.5 to 5 centimetres.
+“In an area no larger than two square meters, positioned directly by the entrance to the southwestern tower, archaeologists found a storage room that contained 2.275 pieces of Middle Age arrowheads.
+The pyramid-shaped arrowheads, with a thorn for insertion into the wooden shafts, were made out of wrought iron.
+The discovered arrowheads are small in size; their dimensions range from 2.5 to 5 centimetres.

-Revealed storage room with arrow heads can be connected with data from 1516., which says that the village of Strelar gave 30.000 arrow heads annually to the fortress of Koznik.
-Arrow heads from Koznik’s storage room can be dated to the specified time period.”
+A revealed storage room with arrowheads can be connected with data from 1516, saying that the village of Strelar gave 30.000 arrowheads annually to the fortress of Koznik.
+Arrowheads from Koznik’s storage room can be dated to the specified time period.”

 ABOVE: Koznik at sunset

-“To the north from Neradja, on the right side of the river Rasina, but high above it, on one loopy mountaintop that can be easily approached only from one side, this strange city was built.
-There are tales about it: that, when it was built, goats carried the stones, and in one goat a goatling bleat because of the heavy load.
-Another story says that those who sieged it smeared the goats’ horns with some kind of fuel, set them on fire, then let goats go up the slope, so the beseiged got frightened of that and surrendered themselves.
+“To the north of Nerađa, on the right side of the Rasina River, but high above it, on a looped hilltop, accessible with ease only from one side, this strange little town is built.
+It is said that, when it was being built, stones were hauled by goats, and that a goatling bleated from within its mother’s womb due to the heavy load.
+Another story says that those who were besieging the town smeared the goats’ horns with some kind of fuel, set them on fire, and then let the goats go up the slope.
+The besieged got frightened of that and surrendered.

-Mountain top, on which the Koznik is settled, is 2,725 feet high, according to Ami Buy.
-Koznik’s walls are still in very good condition.
-The entrance door is still in its place, as are five square towers on the side.
-Its interior is quite spacious, but also uneven due to the rocks it was built upon.
+The hilltop, on which Koznik stands, is 2,725 feet high, according to Ami Boué.
+Koznik’s wall still holds up very well.
+The entrance gate still stands, as do the five square towers on the side.
+Its interior is quite spacious, though uneven because of the rocks it was built upon.

-There is a wonderful view from Koznik in all directions, as far as the eye can see.
-They say that our fathers, during their fighting for liberty, held there their guard’s watchtower, that was monitoring the enemy’s movements.”
+From Koznik, there is a wonderful view in all directions, as far as the eye can see.
+They say that even our fathers, during their fighting for liberty, held their sentries there, who kept watch over the enemy’s movements.”

-(From the book of Milan Dj.
-Milicević Kneževina Srbija, published in Belgrade in 1876.)
+(From the book by Milan Đ. Milićević, The Principality of Serbia, published in Belgrade in 1876)

 ABOVE: Koznik is considered one of the most beautiful and photogenic Serbian fortresses